Is there an “age of accountability” in the Bible?

 Personal Questions | VBVM Staff | Jun-14-2011

-Q. I have always been taught that there was an age of accountability taught in scripture, meaning that children who die before a certain age are automatically saved.
-I've even heard a Baptist peacher say he prayed when his children were born that if they were not going to accept Jesus as adults then God should take them before they reach the age of accountability.
-He had a daughter die at 2 years old and he believed God answered his prayer.
-He quoted Romans 7:9 saying when we become aware that our sin separates us from God, sin is revived in our lives and we are held accountable to God from that point.
-The Law shows us what sin is and therefore condemns us to death before God.
+Q. I have always been told that there was an age of accountability in scripture, meaning that children who die before a certain age are automatically saved.
+I've even heard a preacher quote Romans 7:9 saying when we become aware that our sin separates us from God, sin is "revived" in us and then we are held accountable to God from that point.
 Is this viewpoint correct?

 For example, Paul teaches: